YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 **gtm_error_on_jnl_file_lost** causes a runtime error when set to 1 in case of problems with journaling (disk space issues etc.).
 Setting this environment variable to 0 (or having it undefined) is the default behavior which is to turn off journaling in case of problems.

 **gtm_etrap** specifies an initial value of $ETRAP to override the default value of "B" for $ZTRAP as the base level error handler.
-The ydbprofile script sets gtm_etrap to "Write:(0=$STACK) ""Error occurred: "",$ZStatus,!" which you can customize to suit your needs.
+The ydb_env_set script sets gtm_etrap to "Write:(0=$STACK) ""Error occurred: "",$ZStatus,!" which you can customize to suit your needs.

 **gtm_extract_nocol** specifies whether a MUPIP JOURNAL -EXTRACT (when used without -RECOVER or -ROLLBACK) on a database with custom collation should use the default collation if it is not able to read the database file.
 In a situation where the database file is inaccessible or the replication instance is frozen with a critical section required for the access held by another process and the environment variable gtm_extract_nocol is defined and evaluates to a non-zero integer or any case-independent string or leading substrings of "TRUE" or "YES", MUPIP JOURNAL -EXTRACT issues the DBCOLLREQ warning and proceeds with the extract using the default collation.
 If gtm_extract_nocol is not set or evaluates to a value other than a positive integer or any case-independent string or leading substrings of "FALSE" or "NO", MUPIP JOURNAL -EXTRACT exits with the SETEXTRENV error.